cyberjunky/3commas-cyber-bots/README.md

 `python3 ./galaxyscore.py` or check out the service file.

 ### TODO
-- Download top coins if there are too few because left if there are blacklisted or non valid ones for Binance to keep the minimum.
+- Download and check more top coins if there are too few because left if there are blacklisted or non valid ones for Binance to keep the minimum.
 - Create a real config file
 - Add notifications
 - Better error handling